Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Reproducibility Studies

 \subsection{Reproducibility is Dependent on The Ranking Approach}

 As discussed in \cite{sun2019re,berrendorf2020interpretable}, the ranking metrics have been implemented differently by various authors.
-In our experiments, we report results based on three common implementations of the ranking metrics: i.) average, ii.) optimistic and iii.) pessimistic ranking (Section~\ref{sec:evaluation_of_models}).
+In our experiments, we report results based on three common implementations of the ranking metrics: i.) realistic, ii.) optimistic and iii.) pessimistic ranking (Section~\ref{sec:evaluation_of_models}).
 If a model predicts the same score for many triples, there will be a large discrepancy between the three ranking approaches.
-We could observe such a discrepancy for SimplE for which the results on FB15K (Table~\ref{tab:rps_fb15k}) and WN18 (Table~\ref{tab:rps_wn18}) were almost 0\% based on the average ranking approach, but were much higher based on the optimistic ranking approach.
+We could observe such a discrepancy for SimplE for which the results on FB15K (Table~\ref{tab:rps_fb15k} in Appendix \pageref{tab:rps_fb15k}) and WN18 (Table~\ref{tab:rps_wn18} in Appendix \pageref{tab:rps_wn18}) were almost 0\% based on the realistic ranking approach, but were much higher based on the optimistic ranking approach.
 Similar observations for other \ac{kgem} have been made in \cite{sun2019re}.